zk-phi/elemental-theme/Readme.md

 ### Consistent

-All supported faces (except for the "elemental" and "semantic" faces) must be derived from exactly one semantic face (or the `default` face).
+All supported faces (except for the "elemental" and "semantic" faces) must be derived from exactly one "semantic" face (or the `default` face).
 We neither put any styles directly to a face, nor make more than two inheritances for a single face.